 Making a decision

-An application may be referred to our Development Control Committee at the request of a District Councillor in accordance with our Constitution.
+An application may be referred to our Development Management Committee at the request of a District Councillor in accordance with our Constitution.

 The Deputy Chief Executive and Chief Officer for Planning and Regulatory Services may also refer significant, controversial or sensitive applications to the Committee.